 Although you may be convinced that you know which plants belong to the group of fruits and which to the group of vegetables, the main difference between them is not so simple and does not concern only the appearance, color and taste.
 Are you sure you know what vegetables are and what fruits are?
-Is it the red, juicy and sweet strawberry you like to eat fruit or does it belong to another group?
+Is it the red, juicy, and sweet strawberry you like to eat fruit or does it belong to another group?
 What about peas?
 Although a bit sweet, it surely belongs to all other vegetables?
 I believe you will be fooled by some.
 So what is the difference between fruits and vegetables?

 The difference depends on whether you are a botanist or a chef.
 Specifically, botanists have a slightly different definition of fruits and vegetables, and although for most vegetables and fruits the division is clear, there are some that are misleading, because although by all standards some plants belong to vegetables, they are actually fruits.